t-lundstrom/CDCL/README.md

 When given a CNF DIMACS file, the file is assumed to follow the following format.
 - Each line starts with either `p`, `c`, `-` or a digit.
 - Lines starting with `c` are comments, and lines starting with `p` are the "problem lines" that record, for example, the size of the problem.
 Lines starting with `c` and `p` are optional.
 - The other lines represent clauses.
-Each such line consist of integers separated by spaces where the integers represent literals.
+Each such line consists of integers separated by spaces where the integers represent literals.
 Positive integers represent variables and negative integers represent negations of variables.
 - Each clause line ends with a `0` representing the end of the clause (these are not strictly necessary in this project).
  In this project, **each clause needs be on one line** and **no two clauses can be on the same line**.

 The file `hole6.cnf` shows an example of such a file.

-# Solving sudokus
+# Sudoku files
+When given a sudoku file, the file is assumed to be a plain text file that uses the following format.
+- The file has exactly 9 lines and each line has exactly 9 characters.
+- Each character is either `.`, which represents an empty square, or a digit 1-9, which represents the fixed number in the corresponding square.

+The file `sudoku_example.txt` gives an example of such a file.

 # Further details